 While most solar arrays are installed on rooftops, ground mounted solar panels make use of land space for optimal and high-volume generation, or in cases where a suitable roof isn’t available.
-As most residential homes don’t have tons of spare land, ground mounted PV is most often chosen for commercial properties or utility solar farms.
+As most residential homes don’t have tons of spare land, ground mounted PV is most often chosen for commercial properties or utility solar farms (though we do have information on what to consider for domestic ground mounts).

 You will need planning permission for a ground mounted array if: